 External fellowships, on the other hand, draw from a much larger crowd.
 Opportunities like the NSF Graduate Fellowships will have you competing with candidates from hundreds of universities, in various departments.
 This is no reason to steer away from applying to external fellowships, but external fellowships should not be your sole strategy for financing graduate school.

-Because of these differences in competition, it is recommended that you consider applying to universities that offer internal fellowships to a good portion of accepted students.
+Very few graduate students are able to win external fellowships to fully fund their master’s or doctoral study.
+Therefore, it is recommended that you apply to universities that offer full funding and Assistantships to all or a good portion of accepted students, particularly if you are pursuing a PhD (see lists of universities that do so here – note, these lists are not exhaustive!).
 This entails doing as much research as you can into what universities have to offer.
 Information on the university’s website about financial aid and fellowships may be limited, so reach out to the department directly by phone or email.
 While speaking with staff and current students, find out how you can set up your graduate school application to be a competitive candidate.
 In addition to this, consider looking at smaller or lesser-known schools.
 You will find yourself competing with far fewer candidates for outstanding funding opportunities.

 There is a vast array of opportunity available for graduate school funding.
 The trick is knowing where to find it, when to apply, and how to give yourself a competitive edge.
 Good luck!